Former ‘Bachelor’ Star Sean Lowe Assisted With Hurricane Harvey Rescue, Held ‘Dead Man’ In His Arms

 “When I think about Houston, I usually visualize the downtown portion of Houston, but what I didn’t realize was the whole Houston metro area is being devastated, and it is just miles and miles and miles of land under water,” Lowe said.

 As reported by the Los Angeles Times, some areas of Houston have received over 50 inches of rain.
-It’s been estimated that over 30,000 residents of the city may need temporary shelter, and many Hurricane Harvey victims have struggled to get in contact with 911 and other emergency services because they are all being undated with calls for help.
+It’s been estimated that over 30,000 residents of the city may need temporary shelter, and many Hurricane Harvey victims have struggled to get in contact with 911 and other emergency services because they are all being inundated with calls for help.
 This is where private citizens like Sean Lowe come in.
 According to NPR, Harris County Judge Ed Emmett has begged anyone with a boat to help with evacuation efforts.
 Those who have answered this call have been dubbed the “Texas Navy.”

 Sean Lowe and the group of firefighters he eventually teamed up with rescued about a dozen people, but Lowe is afraid that one man they attempted to save did not survive after he was loaded onto an ambulance.
 The man was being pulled in a canoe, and he was in cardiac arrest.
 Firefighters spent 15 to 25 minutes giving him CPR while they rushed to get him to a rescue vehicle for transport to a hospital.